markcollinscope/csharp-unit/README.md

 LATEST RELEASE VERSION: 23.09.11-19.17_GITREL_V1.0.1
 <!-- ### END ### -->

+See later in README for contents of repo, navigation, etc.

 ## Exercises
 This presentation comes with exercises which a detailed below.